Minnesota health officials link rise in COVID-19 deaths, accelerating spread of new infections

 Most people who become infected with COVID-19 have mild or no symptoms and don't need medical care.
 The respiratory disease is likely to be more serious among those who have underlying health conditions, including kidney disease, heart problems, diabetes or obesity.

-Most deaths are among those with one or more underlying conditions, especially among those age 60 and older, 95% of the fatalities were in people with pre-existing medical conditions.
-Among those below 60, 82% had underlying conditions.
+Most deaths are among those with one or more underlying conditions, especially among those ages 60 and older, and 95% of the fatalities were in people with pre-existing medical conditions.
+Among those younger than 60, 82% had underlying conditions.

 Since the pandemic began, 113,158 people are no longer considered to be infectious and do not need to be isolated.
 That's 89% of all known cases.